-NFL Point Spread Strategy
+NFL Point Spread Betting Strategy

-What Is A Point Spread?
+What Is A Point Spread In NFL Football?

-The general motivation behind point spread betting strategy is to create an active betting market on both sides of a wager.
+The general motivation behind a point spread betting strategy is to create an active betting market on both sides of a wager.

 Without a point spread (or other odds, such as moneylines) it would be quite easy for bettors to profit by simply taking the favorite.

 There would be no way to balance action, even with added vigorish or commission charged by the sportsbooks, and the bookmaking industry as we know it today wouldn’t exist.